 How to apply

-Please note: This scheme is only open to BAME undergraduate students of UK domicile.
+Please note: This scheme is only open to BAME undergraduate students of UK domicile from targeted courses.

-- Term one – between September and January – is open to final year students.
+Term one (between September 2019 and January 2020) – final year students on target courses

 Please email UWEmentoring@uwe.ac.uk for more information about the scheme.

 - We will endeavour to match you with a mentor within your course discipline.
 In the event that this is not possible, we will be in touch to explore further options.
 We will make every effort to recruit a suitable alternative, however there may be a delay whilst we make new contacts and develop relationships.

 - You will be required to attend a compulsory student briefing as part of this Equity Mentoring Scheme – details will follow upon receipt of your application.

 - Please apply as soon as possible as there are limited spaces assigned to each faculty area.
 These will be allocated on a first-come, first-served basis.

 What our students say about the programme